Protesters occupy Ratchaprasong intersection

-Anti-government protesters blocked Bangkok's Ratchaprasong intersection late on Thursday afternoon, pushed away rows of riot police and shouted for the ouster of Prime Minister Prayut Chan-o-cha.
+Anti-government protesters blocked Ratchaprasong intersection, in Bangkok's inner business district, late on Thursday afternoon, pushed away rows of riot police and shouted for the ouster of Prime Minister Prayut Chan-o-cha.

 Hundreds of demonstrators first gathered outside CentralWorld shopping centre, on one corner of the intersection, shortly before 4pm, the time student leaders announced for a fresh rally before being arrested near Government House on Thursday morning.

 "Down with dictatorship...
 Get out...
 Release our friends," demonstrators were heard shouting in front of the shopping complex.

 The protesters, mostly young people and including high school students, then moved to Ratchadamri Road, which adjoins the intersection, and finally blocked the road.

 Police read out the state of emergency declaration over loud speakers, saying it prohibited the rally and warned them of legal action.
 They formed up in rows confronting the demonstrators.

 The crowd pushed back the police and occupied Ratchaprasong intersection.
 They also kept shouting out rude references to the prime minister.
 Local shopping malls were closed.